-"And you can't read me?" she guessed.
+"And you can't read me?"
+She guessed.

 "It would seem so."

-Hermione took a deep breath, she needed them on her side, they would be the final tipping point of the war.
+Hermione took a breath, she needed them on her side, they would be the final tipping point of the war.
 "Try again," she encouraged, holding out her hand and dropping her occlumency shield.

-He looked at her strangely before taking her hand and he laughed in delight, before turning to his brothers.
+He looked at her strangely before taking her hand and he laughed in delight before turning to his brothers.

 She shrugged in response.
 "I did what was required of me to protect Harry.
 He is more than just my best friend, he's my little brother in everything but blood.
 And if it should come down to it, I would die for him without hesitation."

-She could've sworn she heard a low snarl and she looked around, but saw no one responsible for it.
+She could've sworn she heard a low snarl and she looked around but saw no one responsible for it.

 "You don't fear death?"
-It was Marcus that spoke this time.
+Marcus questioned.

 "I saw several creatures in your thoughts, of which you have faced, yet I don't recognise many of them."

 She nodded.
-"When I was twelve I faced a juvenile mountain troll, a Cerberus, a deadly plant, a life sized game of wizard's chess and a potions riddle.
-When I was thirteen I was placed in a catatonic state for three months.
+"When I was twelve, I faced a juvenile mountain troll, a Cerberus, a deadly plant, a life-sized game of wizard's chess and a potions riddle.
+When I was thirteen, I was placed in a catatonic state for three months.
 I was essentially frozen in time by a creature known as a basilisk, and had I not figured out the creature that was terrorizing the school and had a mirror on me to check when I walked around corners, it would've killed me.
-When I was fourteen I faced a fully transformed werewolf, dementors, a suspected mass murderer and a traitor, whilst also travelling back in time to save said mass murderer who was innocent, and a creature known as a hippogriff.
-When I was fifteen I spent the year aiding Harry in the tournament, since his name had been added to the tournament in a plot to kill him, and I was placed in a state of deep sleep and placed at the bottom of The Black Lake surrounded by creatures, so I could be rescued as a part of one of the tasks."
+When I was fourteen, I faced a fully transformed werewolf, dementors, a suspected mass murderer and a traitor, whilst also travelling back in time to save said mass murderer who was innocent, and a creature known as a hippogriff.
+When I was fifteen, I spent the year aiding Harry in the tournament, since his name had been added to the tournament in a plot to kill him, and I was placed in a state of deep sleep and placed at the bottom of the Black Lake surrounded by creatures, so I could be rescued as a part of one of the tasks."

 "How long ago was it that you were captured?"
 Caius asked with a raised eyebrow.